-Drowning death rates for Black people are 1.5 times the rates for white people.
+Drowning death rates for Black people under age 30 are 1.5 times the rates for white people the same ages.

 Disparities are highest among Black children.
 Children ages 5 to 9 are more than 2.5 times higher and children ages 10-14 are more than 3.5 times higher.